dcdc-io/Advocat/agents/registrationMailer/templates/magiclink.md

 Once you have signed in you can change your password if you need to.

-**If you did not attempt to sign in** using your email address, then you can disregard this email or reply to this email if you have any questions of concerns.
+**If you did not attempt to sign in** using your email address, then you can disregard this email or reply to this email if you have any questions or concerns.

 {signature.md}